An equivariant index theorem for hypoelliptic operators: Equivariant cohomology

 \section{Equivariant cohomology}

 Let $G$ be a discrete group acting by orientation-preserving diffeomorphisms on a smooth oriented manifold $M$.
-Following \cite{Per2014}, we shall explain an alternative construction of Connes' characteristic map from the $G$-equivariant cohomology of $M$ to the periodic cyclic cohomology of the crossed product algebra $\cinfc(M)\rtimes G$ which differs slightly from the original construction given by Connes in \cite{C83}, but is particularly well-adapted to the proof of the equivariant index theorem.
+Following \cite{Per2014}, we shall explain an alternative construction of Connes' characteristic map from the $G$-equivariant cohomology of $M$ to the periodic cyclic cohomology of the crossed product algebra $\cinfc(M)\rtimes G$.
+Our approach differs slightly from the original construction given by Connes in \cite{C83} and looks quite complicated at first sight, but it is particularly well-adapted to the proof of the equivariant index theorem. \\

+\textbf{Note.
+In this section only, the index $n$ does not denote the dimension of the manifold $M$. }